top of page

 Investment Beyond Property

-Responsible landlords views the tenant relationship as an investment distinct from, yet linked to, the physical property.
+Responsible landlords view the tenant relationship as an investment distinct from, yet linked to, the physical property.
 This means going beyond legal minimums:

-• Thoughtful upgrades: Small improvements like new fixtures enhance the living experience - eg: improving energy performance certificate.
+• Thoughtful upgrades: Small improvements like new fixtures enhance the living experience—e.g., improving energy performance certificates.

 When landlords invest in relationships, tenants reciprocate by treating properties with greater care, reducing damages and maintenance costs.